gluster/gbench/bench-tests/bt-0000-0001/README.md

     list of IPs or hostnames [a]
   - The environment variable SERVERS must be set and contain a space separated list of IPs or hostnames [b]
-  - The iozone config file must be stored in /root/clients.ioz.
-It also must have 4 threads per client [c]
   - The smallfile application must be installed in /root/smallfile.
 If you have git installed this step will be performed during execution.
-  - Passwordless SSH should be setup across the CLIENTS and SERVERS [d]
+  - Passwordless SSH should be setup across the CLIENTS and SERVERS [c]
   - Provided sync-drop-caches.sh should be copied to /root/sync-drop-caches.sh

 [a] To set the env. variable temporarily for the current shell and all the processes started from the current shell: